czaacza/Android-Souvenir-App/README.md

 Remember to always **communicate** about ending the work on a utility by calling a pull request or messaging the admin.
 This way, your version of the code can be merged to the master branch.

 ## App Architecture
+The application will be built in MVVM architecture.
+This means that the structure contains three main modules:
+- **model** - data and business login
+- **view** - UI display layer
+- **viewModel** - connection between model and view, providing lifecycle management

 ### UI Structure
 UI Structure of our application is based on packages containing specific parts of UI: